Associate a Relevance Generative Answering (RGA) model with a query pipeline

 -

-An answer is generated, but some of the chunks used to generate the answer are of lower relevance (threshold value is too low).
+An answer is generated, but some of the chunks used to generate the answer are of lower relevance (threshold is too low).

-If you find that answers aren’t being generated, or answers are generated with less relevant chunks, you can use the chunksSimilarityThreshold
+If you find that answers aren’t being generated, or answers are generated with less relevant chunks, you can use the Chunk relevancy threshold model association option to set a custom value for the relevancy threshold.

 |